stom66/grav-theme-t2b5/README.md

 ### Favicons:

 The theme has comprehensive support for favicons and will automatically resize images to a variety of sizes to ensure maxium compatibility with popular browsers and devices.

+Upload your favicons to the folder `/user/images/icons` and select them via the Theme config page in the admin panel.

 To enable support for ICO files in the theme configuration page add the following to `user/config/media.yaml`: